 The RDPO uses input from regional stakeholders, best practices research, and data from multiple sources to guide development of the priorities, goals, and objectives in its Strategic Plan.
 Sources include:

 Threat and Hazard Identification & Risk Assessment (THIRA) & Stakeholder Preparedness Report (SPR) for the Portland Metropolitan Region (see below)

 THIRA/SPR data from Oregon, Washington, and FEMA Region 10

 The Threat and Hazard Identification and Risk Assessment (THIRA) is a risk assessment process that helps develop a shared understanding of risks, set regional performance outcomes and targets, and identify resource requirements aligned with the National Preparedness Goal’s 32 Core Capabilities.
 The Stakeholder Preparedness Review (SPR) is a self-assessment of a jurisdiction’s current capability levels against the targets identified in the THIRA.

-- What threats and hazards do we need to prepare for at the regional level?
+What threats and hazards do we need to prepare for at the regional level?

-- What core capabilities should we build and maintain?
+What core capabilities should we build and maintain?

-- What regionally‐deployable resources (equipment and/or personnel) are required to be adequately prepared?
+What regionally‐deployable resources (equipment and/or personnel) are required to be adequately prepared?

-- What gaps in our capabilities and resources need to be prioritized for funding?
+What gaps in our capabilities and resources need to be prioritized for funding?